 Standing and Special Committees

-Each academic year, the shall facilitate the annual review of SAAB’s Bylaws.
+Each academic year, the Vice Chair shall facilitate the annual review of SAAB’s Bylaws.

 Any revisions to the Bylaws will be brought to the Board by a voting member working on the annual Bylaw review process.